jordantrizz/wpguide/README.md

 The above line requires your home directory path, which you can find pretty easily.

 ### WordPress .gitignore
-Create a file named .gitignore and add the following.
+Create a file named .gitignore in your document root and add the following.
 ```
 # Ignore Everything
 /*